rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 #### Force Password Reset

-Force a user to reset their password on next login
+This action is used to force a user to reset their password on next login

 ##### Input